mailpile/moggie/README.md

 Structured data is stored on disk using binary records, most of which is AES encrypted.
-Moggie's native "mailbox" format is a ZIP archive containing a Maildir directroy structure, which may be AES encrypted and/or compressed.
+Moggie's native "mailbox" format is a ZIP archive containing a Maildir directory structure, which may be AES encrypted and/or compressed.
 Moggie's encryption keys are currently left in the clear in the config file until I've figured out the UX and integrated [Passcrow](https://passcrow.org/) for password recovery.